cloudfoundry-community/java-nats/client-spring/README.md

 <nats:annotation-config />
 ```

-This, of course, assumes you have already configured a NATS client bean.
+This, of course, assumes you have already configured a NATS client in Spring.